ex0dus-0x/menagerie/README.md

-# Eat My Shorts
+# The Anti-Analysis Menagerie

-Cross-platform malware development library for anti-reversing techniques
+Cross-platform malware development library for anti-analysis

 ## Introduction

 Looking to frustrate analysts and advanced EDR capabilities from understanding your malware implant?

-## Goals
+## Design Goals

 * Build a rich interface for defense evasion for Golang, a popular choice for red teams and malware devs.
     * Cross-platform and static compilation support!